oaknational/oak-ai-autoeval-tools/docs/user-guides/build_datasets_guide.md

 ### 2. Filtering Lesson Plans
 - **Keyword Search**: In the text input box labeled "Enter keyword for generation details", provide a keyword that will enable you to filter lesson plans based on the generation details you provided when uploading your lesson plan data.
 This will help narrow down the lesson plans to those relevant to your dataset.
 - **Retrieve Lesson Plans**: Click the "Get Lesson Plans" button to search for lesson plans that match the provided keyword.
-The matching lesson plans will be displayed in a table.

 ### 3. Viewing and Selecting Lesson Plans
 After clicking the "Get Lesson Plans" button, the retrieved lesson plans will be displayed in a table.
 You can review the lesson plans to ensure they meet your criteria.

 ### 4. Saving the Dataset
-- **Save Dataset**: Click the "Save Sample with Selected Lesson Plans" button to save the selected lesson plans to a new or existing dataset.
+- **Save Dataset**: Click the "Save Sample with Selected Lesson Plans" button to save the selected lesson plans to a new dataset.
 The following actions will be performed:
-- **Creating a New dataset**: If you have provided a dataset title and your name, a new dataset will be created.
+- **Creating a New dataset**: The new dataset will be created using the dataset title and name that you provided.
 - **Linking Lesson Plans**: The selected lesson plans will be linked to the new dataset.
 - **Note**: Ensure that all required fields (dataset title and creator's name) are filled before saving.
+- **Append further lesson plans**: Immediately after creating a dataset, you can select and add further lesson plans as required.
+This is not possible after you change the dataset title or navigate away from the page.

 ### 5. Clearing the Cache
 - **Clear Cache**: Use the "Clear Cache" button in the sidebar to clear the application cache.
-This can help resolve issues related to data loading or display.
+This can help resolve issues related to data displayed that is outdated or incorrect.

 ### Example Workflow
 1. **Enter Dataset Title**: Enter "history_ks2" as the dataset title.